dsluo/kartoffels.club/content/posts/2023-01-05-upscaled-character-textures.md

 If you understand what this guide is saying then you can do this instead of redownloading.

-First dedupe "kart diffuse, kart multi, kart normal, kart specular, kart special 4x".
+First UNDUPE "kart diffuse, kart multi, kart normal, kart specular, kart special 4x".

 Then split them following this guide: